Spring Break in Nashville

 Party Bus / Party Boat

 Nashville might be small, but there sure is a lot of sightseeing to do.
 Become acquainted with Downtown Nashville and book your group a party bus or party boat.
-Some of the top options include The Big Drag Bus (4-25 people, 18 and over allowed), Nashville Party Barge (10-18 people), and out on the water with Pontoon Saloon (1-45 people).
+Some of the top options include The Big Drag Bus (12 people minimum, 18 and over allowed), Nashville Party Barge (up to 18 people, 21 and over allowed), and out on the water with Pontoon Saloon (up to 47 people).
 You can also rent a pontoon boat for your crew.
-See more of Nashville’s best party buses, cruises, and tours featured in our Nashville Party Bus Guide.Â
+See more of Nashville’s best party buses, cruises, and tours featured in our Nashville Party Bus Guide.

 Celebrity Bar Crawl